State-by-state comparison

 Base duty is approximate — calculated from progressive brackets.
 Exact amounts depend on the precise bracket thresholds.

-For foreign investors: ACT is dramatically cheaper.
-Tasmania is the next best option.
+For foreign investors: ACT (no surcharge) is dramatically cheaper.
+WA (+7%) is typically the next tier down on surcharge stacking versus NSW/VIC/QLD.

 Which state is cheapest?